South Dakota does not have a unique Firearm Bill of Sale form.

 South Dakota has no restrictions on private sales of firearms.

-South Dakota law prohibits the sale or transfer of a firearm to anyone the seller knows is prohibited from owning a gun or under 18 if the seller has reason to believe the minor intends to commit a crime (S.D.
-Codified Laws § 23-7-46).
+State law prohibits the sale or transfer of a firearm to anyone the seller knows is prohibited from owning a gun or under 18 (§ 23-7-44), keeping in mind that additionally laws apply if the seller has reason to believe the minor intends to commit a crime (§ 23-7-46).

 - Anyone convicted of felony possession of a controlled substance within the past five years